Transcatheter Aortic Valve Replacement (TAVR) Program

 But now there's a new, less invasive approach — and with it, hope — even for patients with significant other medical issues.
-Stony Brook University Hospital is one of a select number of sites in the United States to offer the new minimally invasive procedure called transcatheter aortic valve replacement (TAVR) or implantation (TAVI) that uses the Edwards SAPIEN transcatheter heart valve.
+Stony Brook University Hospital is one of a select number of sites in the United States to offer the new minimally invasive procedure called transcatheter aortic valve replacement (TAVR) or implantation (TAVI) that uses the Sapien transcatheter heart valve.

-This innovative procedure delivers a replacement valve via catheter while the heart is still beating.
+The innovative procedure delivers a replacement valve via catheter while the heart is still beating.
 Clinical trial data is promising: The two-year, all-cause mortality rate is 43% compared with 68% for patients treated medically.
 Recovery time averages from one to two weeks.

 Patient selection and follow-up care involve a collaborative effort between referring physicians and our valve specialists.